YAGOTAGO/yagotago.github.io/_projects/Turing-Trouble.md

 * Duration: 42 hours

 ## Role
-* Implemented levels using Scriptable Objects for modular design
+* Implemented levels using data containers called Scriptable Objects for modular design
+* Implemented the logic for the puzzles
+* Implemented the scene transition logic

 ## Code